thoughtbot/ruby-science/book/solutions/use_class_as_factory.md

 end
 ```

-Now the `summarizer` method asks the `summarizer_factory` method for an Abstract
+Now the `summarizer` method asks the `summarizer_factory` method for an abstract
-Factory, and it asks the factory to build the actual summarizer instance.
+factory, and it asks the factory to build the actual summarizer instance.

-However, this means we need to provide an Abstract Factory for each summarizer
+However, this means we need to provide an abstract factory for each summarizer
 strategy:

 ``` ruby